vamsi1978/Django-Crud/README.md

-This project gives basic idea of django along with crud operations
+This project gives idea of django crud operations using sqlite